Leica S Typ 006 vs Panasonic FZ82

 Studio photographers will appreciate that the Leica S Typ 006 (unlike the FZ82) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ82 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the S Typ 006 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the S Typ 006 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the S Typ 006 was succeeded by the Leica S Typ 007.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica S Typ 006 Manual (free pdf) or the online Panasonic FZ82 Manual.
+Further information on the features and operation of the S Typ 006 and FZ82 can be found, respectively, in the Leica S Typ 006 Manual (free pdf) or the online Panasonic FZ82 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica S Typ 006 and the Panasonic FZ82?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.